 State laws specify which parties are entitled to damages in a wrongful death claim.
 These typically include the deceased person's spouse and children.
 In some states, they may also include stepchildren, domestic partners, and parents if these individuals are dependents of the deceased person.

-The fact that someone is a relative of the decedent (deceased person) or is named in the decedent's will does not guarantee that he or she can receive damages in a wrongful death suit.
-As a general rule, a person is eligible for damages only if he or she had a close relationship with the decedent.
+The fact that someone is a relative of the decedent (deceased person) or is named in the decedent's will does not guarantee that they can receive damages in a wrongful death suit.
+As a general rule, a person is eligible for damages only if they had a close relationship with the decedent.

 Once a wrongful death claim has been settled, the damages are distributed to the claimants.
 State law determines how the damages are apportioned.